stuartellis/stuartellis-site-hugo/content/articles/powershell-aws.md

 AWS provide [PowerShell modules](https://aws.amazon.com/powershell/) for working with their infrastructure.
 The AWS Tools for PowerShell modules are compatible with both Windows PowerShell and PowerShell 7.
 You can also run [PowerShell 7 with AWS Lambda](https://docs.aws.amazon.com/powershell/latest/userguide/pstools-lambda.html).

-> These notes use the modular distribution that AWS provide.
+> These notes use the modular distribution that AWS recommend.
 AWS also offer a monolithic PowerShell module.

 ## Installing The Initial AWS Modules